Business

 The latter of those companies, Netflix, already long the biggest streaming service in the world, is reportedly interested in just the studio business and HBO Max streaming platform from WBD, offering a bid consisting mostly of cash for those assets, Bloomberg reported at the start of the week.

-But what of the companies who want the entire WBD pie?
-What would they get in a deal that could nudge towards the $75 billion mark, if suitors stump up the $30 per share price that Warner execs want?
+But what of the companies that want the entire WBD pie?
+What would they get in a deal that could nudge toward the $75 billion mark, if suitors stump up the $30-per-share price that Warner execs want?

 WBD sankey